Courses offered in the Department of Communication

 Practical skills course in publishing newsletters, magazines, newspapers and books; emphasis on new computer technology, desktop publishing; business aspects of publishing, including printing, promotion and marketing; skills in use of personal computer for publishing.

 Key components of production for electronic media (field, audio, and television production).
 Production techniques, aesthetic understanding, directing skills.
+No credit after COM 5380 or COM 5400.
+Offered for graduate credit only.

 Theory and practical application of video location production and post-production techniques.
 Digital non-linear editing and post-production software as used in creative development of original content.